CommentScope: A Comment-Embedded Assisted Reading System for a Long Text: Introduction

 The main contributions of this paper are as follows: \begin{itemize} \item We proposed CommentScope, a comment-embedded assisted reading system for a long text on social media.
 The system provides a structured reading interface that aligns different types of comments with sentences in the text using multi-level visualizations.
 These embedded comments serve as contextual annotations that enhance comprehension and foster critical interpretation by exposing readers to diverse perspectives and collective insights.

 \item The system incorporates a set of comment–text integration techniques and interaction designs (e.g., semantic color encoding, sentence-end embedding, coordinated side-panel views) that support a comment-augmented reading workflow.
 These designs help readers access diverse perspectives while maintaining a clear alignment between the text and its commentary.
-To realize this workflow, an automated two-part classification pipeline transforms unstructured comments into structured, embeddable annotations, using a semantic module to identify each comment’s pragmatic function and a positional module to locate its corresponding text segment.

 \item We conducted a user study to investigate the effectiveness of three embedding methods within CommentScope.
 Results indicated that these embedding methods all demonstrated superior performance compared to the baseline, achieving notable improvements in both accuracy and efficiency. \end{itemize}